Business Applications of Natural Language Processing. 5 Prominent Use Cases

-- Natural Language Processing Use Cases
+- Natural Language Processing Applications and Use Cases

 - 1 Text Mining, Document Classification – Research and Analysis / Investigation

 - 2 Data Analysis – Market Research / Business Intelligence

 - 3 Sentiment Analysis – Brand Monitoring, Reputation Management, Customer Support